bearsunday/bearsunday.github.io/manual/en/my_first_aop.md

 It is the same.

-Even though this brings us some consolidation the number of methods being used needs to change.
+Even though this brings us some consolidation, the number of methods being used needs to change.

 Say not the time, after the greeting we want to change it to add the weather.
 Shall we change `timeMessage` to `weatherMessage`?

 Or shall we add after the message `postMessage` to be more generic?
 We are starting to exhaust ourselves.
 It is not really a good way to use methods like this, to transversely deal with the same types of processing.

 ## Making this an Aspect

 When you use this kind of method to carry out transverse processing a rather difficult side of coding appears.